 Precision Winegrowing: At Iron Horse "Estate Bottled" means that the winemaking begins in the vineyard.
-Our location in Green Valley represents the very best soil, climate and aspects for Chardonnay and Pinot Noir.
+Our location in Green Valley, 12 Miles from the Ocean, represents the very best soil, climate and aspects for Chardonnay and Pinot Noir.
 Our goal is to grow the best winegrapes what we call "precision farming."
 All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine-by-vine) basis, considering both the vintage at hand and the long-term needs of the land.
+Certified Sustainable.

 For Sparkling and Still Wine, Precision Harvesting is Key: Our only rule is to make the best wines we can.
 We wait until harvest to decide sparkling or still, as the main difference is the brix level (or the amount of sugar in the grapes, less for sparklings, more for still).
-Then winemakers Sofian Himeur and David Munksgard considers berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
+Then winemaker, David Munksgard, considers berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
 If necessary, parts of a single block may be picked on different days.